ACET - Gateway to the World of Actuary - FAQs (ver. 2.00/March 2012)

 15. What happens after passing the exam?

-If you are amongst the successful candidates, you need to fill the ACET Student Membership Form.
+If you are amongst the successful candidates, you need to follow the online admission process.
+(Available on the IAI Website).

 Note that your membership acceptance would be subject to production of attested true copies of your education certificates that would be subject to independent verification.

 Yes, Refer Q 15 above.
-The timelines of results have been set such that examinees would have enough time to prepare for the Nov.
-2014 actuarial examinations.
+The timelines of results have been set such that examinees would have enough time to prepare for the next regular Actuarial Examinations.

 17. How will IAI contact me after registration?